sanjayatrital1/LoginServlet/README.md

 Simple login page using servle.
-Make use of Remember me checkbox
+Make use of Remember me checkbox.
-Use Session control
+Use Session control.
-Use of cookie
+Use of cookie.